Computing Possible and Certain Answers over Order-Incomplete Data: Possibility and Certainty

 If there is no certain answer, we can instead try to decide whether some list relations are a possible answer.
 This can be useful, e.g., to check if a list relation (obtained from another source) is consistent with a query result.
 For example, we may wish to check if a website's ranking of hotel--restaurant pairs is \emph{consistent} with the preferences expressed in its rankings for hotels and restaurants, to detect when a pair is ranked higher than its components would warrant: this can be done by checking if the ranking on the pairs is a possible result of the query that unifies the hotel ranking and restaurant ranking.

 When there is no overall certain answer, or when we want to check the possibility of some aggregate property of the relation, we can use a \PosRAacc query.
 In particular, in addition to the applications of Example~\ref{exa:aggreg}, accumulation allows us to encode alternative notions of \poss and \cert for {\em \PosRA} queries, and to express them as \poss and \cert for \PosRAacc.
-For example, instead of possibility or certainty for a full relation, we can express possibility or certainty of the \emph{location}\footnote{Remember that the {\em existence} of a tuple is not order-dependent, so it is trivial to check in our setting.} of particular tuples of interest:
+For example, instead of possibility or certainty for a full relation, we can express possibility or certainty of the \emph{position}\footnote{Remember that the {\em existence} of a tuple is not order-dependent, so it is trivial to check in our setting.} of particular tuples of interest.

-\begin{example} With accumulation we can model {\emph{position-based selection}} queries.
+One particular application of accumulation is to model {\emph{position-based selection}} queries.
 Consider for instance a \emph{top-$k$} operator, defined on list relations, which retrieves a list relation of the first~$k$~tuples.
 Let us extend the top-$k$ operator to po-relations in the expected way: the set of top-$k$ results on a po-relation~$\OR$ is the set of top-$k$ results on the list relations of $\pw(\OR)$.
 We can implement {\em top-$k$} as $\accum_{h_3,\concat}$ with $h_3(t, n)$ being $(t)$ for $n \leq k$ and $\epsilon$ otherwise, and with $\text{concat}$ being list concatenation.
 We can similarly compute \emph{select-at-$k$}, i.e., return the tuple at position $k$, via $\accum_{h_4,\concat}$ with $h_4(t, n)$ being $(t)$ for $n=k$ and $\epsilon$ otherwise.
+Both these accumulation operators are cancellative because they use the concatenation monoid, and they are finite if we assume that the domain of the output is fixed (e.g., ratings in $\{1, \ldots, 10\}$), and if we also assume for top-$k$ that $k$ is fixed.